-While proof gold Krugerrands are a favorite among collectors, they’re also popular with gold investors who want something special to add to their bullion portfolios.
+While proof gold Krugerrands are a favorite among coin collectors, they’re also popular with gold investors who want something special to add to their bullion portfolios.

 Another exciting option among the Krugerrand bullion coins is the 1967–2017 50th anniversary commemorative issuance.
 These special 2017 Krugerrands were struck in “Premium Uncirculated” finish and were also offered in platinum and silver formats.
 Platinum Krugerrands and Silver Krugerrands are an excellent addition to the series.
 Each are offered in one-ounce sizes.

 The 2017 commemoratives Krugerrands were made in the Premium Uncirculated and proof formats.
 They are distinctive from regular issues by way of a “50” privy mark to the right of the springbok motif on the reverse of the gold coins and directly above that design on the silver and platinum pieces.

 Check below for South African Gold Krugerrands sold online at Gainesville Coins.com: